Marathon des Sables

 The Dades Valley is the site of the Rose Festival El Kelaa De Mgouna.
 Within the valley is El Kelaa De Mgouna, a town that has been nicknamed Valley of the Roses.
 The town is named after its many Persian landscapes, covered in roses.

 In the town is Capp et Florale, a distilling plant that serves as the source of rose water used to make perfume, while also acting as a culinary ingredient the locals swear by.
 In addition, the distillery is responsible for the production of dried flowers, soaps for the hands and body, and oil.

 The French first brought the Damask Rose into the area, which prompted the opening of the distillery.
 This was all it took for the Rose Festival to blossom.
-The festival takes place in May of every yea and runs for three days.
-During the festival one of the main events is the election of that year’s Rose Queen.
+The festival takes place in May of every year and runs for three days.
+During the festival, one of the main events is the election of that year’s Rose Queen.
 The designated queen then oversees the rose crops until the next festival.

-Roses are considered a labor of love of those who live in town.
+Roses are considered a labor of love for those who live in town.
 Anyone who attends the yearly festival will witness firsthand the transfer of the roses from the town to the many factories where the oils are extracted from the flowers.

 Erfoud Date Festival

 Morocco’s Erfoud is the site of the Date Festival.
 It runs every October for three days.
 The festival always takes place immediately following the date harvest.
 Dates are an important part of the livelihood of the majority of Erfoud’s residents, as most work as farmers.
 There are an estimated one million Date trees in the area.